Manifesta: Young Women, Feminism, and the Future

 Manifesta: Young Women, Feminism, and The Future is a piece of feminist literature written by activists and writers Jennifer Baumgardner and Amy Richards.
 This book was published on October 4, 2000 by Farrar, Straus, and Giroux and both 10th and 20th anniversary editions have also been published.
 This book is regarded as a key piece of literature in the Third-Wave Feminism movement that occurred in the 1990s.
 Manifesta was designed to record feminism during the Third-Wave and seeks to ask and answer the question: what does it mean to be feminist?
 It planted the idea and practice of intersectionality that we see in America today.
 Since the publishing of Manifesta the world has changed and so has the book.
 The 10th anniversary and 20th anniversary editions include updated resources and additional information about the authors as well as updated timelines and bibliographies.
-Today, Manifesta remains an important piece of feminist literature that allows us to reflect on the past, present, and future of feminism.

 Summary

 Manifesta: Young Women, Feminism, and the Future is a third-wave feminist text intended to educate young women about the history and achievements of previous waves of feminism, particularly the second wave.
 It seeks to provide a foundation for understanding what feminism truly means and to dispel negative connotations often associated with earlier generations of feminists.
 The authors express deep appreciation for the work done by prior generations while emphasizing the importance of bridging generational gaps in the feminist movement.

 The book opens with a prologue titled A Day Without Feminism, which highlights the persistent inequalities women face, both at home and in the workplace.
 Baumgardner and Richards claim that women are often depicted as the weaker, subservient gender, confined by societal expectations and the threat of ostracism.
 This section underscores how the efforts of past feminists have significantly improved the role of women in society- progress that is often underappreciated.

 Following the prologue are eight chapters: The Dinner Party, What is Feminism?; Feminists Want to Know: Is the Media Dead?; Girl, You’ll Be a Woman Soon; Barbie vs. the Menstrual Kit; Thou Shalt Not Become Thy Mother; Who’s Afraid of Katie Roiphe?; and What Is Activism?.
 These chapters combine original insights from Baumgardner and Richards with discussions of key feminist figures and movements, including Women Make Movies, Katie Roiphe's The Morning After: Sex, Fear, and Feminism on Campus, and Zora Neale Hurston, alongside many others, from historical to contemporary feminists.

 The book concludes with the epilogue A Day with Feminism, which envisions a society fully integrated with feminist values, where coed sports are the norm, women can feel safe at night, bodily autonomy and privacy are upheld, and true gender equality has been achieved.
 “The social-justice movement, formerly known as feminism, is now just life.”